What are the best dry herb vaporizers in the UK?

 Runner Up: Black Mamba – The Black Mamba has a food-grade, glass mouthpiece, ceramic oven and produces vapour from cannabis in around 15 seconds.
 Did I say it costs less than £40?!

-The Best Non-Electric Dry Herb Vaporizer – VapCap
+The Best Non-Electric Dry Herb Vaporizer – Dynavap M 2019

-Non-battery powered vaporizers were new to me in 2018 but I can see it catching on.
+Non-battery powered vaporizers were new to me but I can see it catching on.
 I mean, I love vaping but sometimes I do miss the ritual of rolling up with some friends and using a lighter.
-The Dynavap brings some of the rituals of smoking back without filling your lungs with carcinogens!
+The Dynavap M 2019 brings some of the rituals back without filling your lungs with carcinogens!

 I’ve only used one other non-battery vaporizer before and it was a chore.
 It was difficult to know when my herbs were ready to be vaped so it sits on my shelf collecting dust.

-The Vap Cap, however, has a nifty innovation.
-It has a inbuilt thermometer that produces an audible click when your herbs are ready and then will click again when it needs to be reheated – it’s really clever and really simple.
+The Dynavap M however, has a nifty innovation.
+It has an inbuilt thermometer that produces an audible click when your herbs are ready and then will click again when it needs to be reheated – it’s really clever and really simple.

 If you’re a bit of a pyromaniac and enjoy using a lighter and watching the flame, you’ll enjoy a Dynavap.
-However, I’d argue a non-battery vape is nice as an extra rather than as your main tool but that’s just my opinion of course!
+Personally, I’d argue a non-battery vape is nice as a companion to your main vaporizer.
+However, that’s just my opinion of course!
 Whatever floats your boat.

 Runner-up Non-Battery Vaporizer: None – I have yet to come across another non-battery vape I’d happily recommend.